 *I suppose that jinking over to Oak and taking it all the way (almost) to Market might be faster still, although you’d have to decide which side of the street to go on.
 (The left side has more room, but there’s no longer a dashed line to keep left lane traffic out of your way.
 The wait at Octavia Boulevard might slow you a bit, however.

 Oh, and there’s Golden Gate Avenue as well, inbound…

-Tags: 20, alamo heights, asphalt, attack, bicycle, bicycle coalition, bicycles, bike, bike coallition, bikes, boulevard, citations, civic center, construction, cops, cyclist, dept., eastbound, fell, fillmore, flat, golden gate, haight, inbound, lead, lower, market, mcallister, new, oak, octavia, officer, officers, outbound, panhandle, paving, pierce, pipe, police, repaving, route, route 20, route 30, safeway, San Francisco, sfbc, SFPD, snick, snickerdoodle, street, tickets, westbound, western addition, wiggle
+Tags: 20, alamo heights, asphalt, attack, bicycle, bicycle coalition, bicycles, bike, bike coallition, bikes, boulevard, citations, civic center, construction, cops, cyclist, dept., eastbound, fell, fillmore, flat, golden gate, haight, inbound, lead, lower, market, mcallister, new, oak, octavia, officer, officers, outbound, panhandle, paving, pierce, pipe, police, repaving, route, route 20, route 30, safeway, San Francisco, sfbc, SFPD, snick, snickerdoodle, street, the wiggle, tickets, westbound, western addition, wiggle